-We've done our best to glean information for upcoming events here at the park.
+We've done our best to glean information on upcoming events here at Smith Rock State Park.

-This includes postings on boards around Smith Rock State Park and their website, sports and tourism organizations, and annual events we know about.
+This includes postings on boards around the park, the Smith Rock State Park website, sports and tourism organizations, and annual events we know about.

-Some recent events included a visit from Aguila the golden eagle, an area history exhibit complete with Native American and U.S. Cavalry artifacts, and artists painting the scenery in the annual Smith Rock Paint Out.
+Some recent events featured an area history exhibit complete with Native American and U.S. Cavalry artifacts, and artists painting the scenery in the annual Smith Rock Paint Out.

 If you don't see your event listed let us know and give us some details.
-We'll be sure to include it.
+We'll be sure to tell everyone about it.